In and Out-of-Domain Text Adversarial Robustness via Label Smoothing: Experiments

 \subsection{Qualitative Results}

 In this section, we try to understand how the generated adversarial examples differ for label smoothed and standard models.
-First we look at some qualitative examples and then do a quality-assessment of adversarial examples along various dimensions.
-In Table \ref{tab:adv_samples} we show some examples (clean text) for which the different attack schemes fails to craft an attack for the label smoothed model but successfully attacks the non-label smoothed model.
+First we look at some qualitative examples: in Table \ref{tab:adv_samples}, we show some examples (clean text) for which the different attack schemes fails to craft an attack for the label smoothed model but successfully attacks the standard model.

 We also performed automatic evaluation of the quality of the adversarial examples for standard and label smoothed models, adopting standard metrics from previous studies \cite{textfooler, clare}.
-The reported scores for each metric are computed over only the successful adversarial examples, for each attack and model type.\footnote{Additional details, plots can be found in Appendix \ref{attack_evaluation}.}
+Ideally, we want the adversarial sentences to be free of grammar errors, fluent, and semantically similar to the clean text.
+This can be quantified using metrics such as grammar errors, perplexity, and similarity scores (compared to the clean text).
+The reported scores for each metric are computed over only the successful adversarial examples, for each attack and model type.\footnote{Additional details can be found in Appendix\ref{attack_evaluation}.}

-Table \ref{adveval} shows that the quality of generated adversarial examples on label smoothed models is worse than those on standard models for different metrics, which further demonstrates that label smoothing makes it harder to find adversarial vulnerabilities.
+Table \ref{adveval} shows that the quality of generated adversarial examples on label smoothed models is worse than those on standard models for different metrics, suggesting that the adversarial sentences generated by standard models are easier to perceive.
+This further demonstrates that label smoothing makes it harder to find adversarial vulnerabilities.